syamlal/JFreeType2/README.md

             <version>0.1</version>
         </dependency>

-The natives are published under the <b>jfreetype2-platform</b> artifact ID and appended with platform classifiers (win32, win64, osx, linux32 and linux64).
+The natives are published under the <b>jfreetype2-platform</b> artifact ID and appended with platform classifiers (win32, win64, osx, linux32, linux64 and ios).
 They should be fetched automatically by Gradle/Maven but you will need to extract them manually to an appropriate place and add them to your java.library.path in order to make use of them.
 You can probably automate this without too much work; I wrote a custom Gradle task to do this in my own projects and it is fairly straightforward.
 For Maven, you could try using the [maven-nativedependencies-plugin](https://code.google.com/p/mavennatives/), although I have no experience with using that.
 Be sure to extract the natives for each platform to a separate folder, as some have clashing names.

 <h2>Building it yourself</h2>